Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/01-syllabus.md

 * Final Project: 50% (25% Github repository and website; 25% presentation)

 #### _Assignments_
-Assignments are given most weeks and require you to add something to the previous week’s analysis of your dataset.
+Assignments are given most weeks and require you to add something to the previous week’s analysis of your dataset, building on your work.
 It is in your best interest to complete these assignments on time in order to keep up with the class.
 Assignments will be given in class.
-Several of the assignments will be formally graded.
-You will provide a Github link to turn in your assignment.
-Instructions will be provided in class.
+Several of the assignments will be formally graded. **You will turn in each assignment by providing a Github link to it.** Instructions will be provided in class.

 Assignments will be graded as satisfactory (A), not satisfactory (C), or not/minimally attempted (F) promptly after the due date.
 Feedback will be provided via Blackboard or Github Issues.

-If the assignment is graded not satisfactory or not attempted, you may redo the assignment until it is satisfactory until the last day of class (Dec 3).
-You must notify us if/when you wish to us to re-grade a re-submitted assignment.
+If the assignment is graded not satisfactory or not attempted, **you may redo the assignment** until it is satisfactory until the last day of class (Dec 3).
+You must notify us if/when you wish us to re-grade a re-submitted assignment.

 #### _Final Project_
-In addition to the four graded assignments, You are also expected to complete a project with a website in Github and give a presentation in class of your project.
+In addition to the graded assignments, You are also expected to complete a project with a website in Github and give a presentation in class of your project.
 Project details will be provided in class and posted on Blackboard.

 #### _Exams_
 This class has no exams.